dmd2222/php-tracking-pixel/README.md

 - set custome option.

 # Installation
+- Copy the code in your ftp folder.
+(Ready to use. :) )
 - <code> git clone https://github.com/dmd2222/php-tracking-pixel.git <code>
 - Optional: change options in the beginning of the main file.